apache/spark/docs/building-spark.md

 mvn -Phadoop-0.23 -Dhadoop.version=0.23.7 -DskipTests clean package
 {% endhighlight %}

-For Apache Hadoop 2.2.0 and later and Cloudera CDH 5 with YARN, you can enable the "yarn" profile and optionally set the "yarn.version" property if it is different from "hadoop.version".
-As of Spark 1.3, Spark only supports YARN versions 2.2.0 and later.
+You can enable the "yarn" profile and optionally set the "yarn.version" property if it is different from "hadoop.version".
+Spark only supports YARN versions 2.2.0 and later.

 Examples:

 {% highlight bash %}
 # Apache Hadoop 2.2.X
-mvn -Pyarn -Phadoop-2.2 -Dhadoop.version=2.2.X -DskipTests clean package
+mvn -Pyarn -Phadoop-2.2 -Dhadoop.version=2.2.0 -DskipTests clean package

 # Apache Hadoop 2.3.X
-mvn -Pyarn -Phadoop-2.3 -Dhadoop.version=2.3.X -DskipTests clean package
+mvn -Pyarn -Phadoop-2.3 -Dhadoop.version=2.3.0 -DskipTests clean package

 # Apache Hadoop 2.4.X or 2.5.X
-mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=VERSION -DskipTests clean package

-# Cloudera CDH 5.0.X
-mvn -Pyarn -Phadoop-2.3 -Dhadoop.version=2.3.0-cdh5.0.X -DskipTests clean package

-# Cloudera CDH 5.1.X
-mvn -Pyarn -Phadoop-2.3 -Dhadoop.version=2.3.0-cdh5.1.X -DskipTests clean package

-# Cloudera CDEH 5.2.X or 5.3.X
 mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=VERSION -DskipTests clean package

 Versions of Hadoop after 2.5.X may or may not work with the -Phadoop-2.4 profile (they were